Thanks for Submitting…..Harriett Taken from http://zenhabits.net/the-cheapskate-guide-50-

 family of four … you know what I mean.
 You can save thousands a year with a smaller house.
 Many times, if you

-3. Go with a smaller car.
+get rid of a lot of clutter, you don’t need a large house. - Go with a smaller car.
 Again, you can save thousands by going with a smaller car.
 A car instead of an SUV, for

-4. Rent rather than own.
+example, is a big savings.
+Be comfortable, but don’t overdo it.
+You’ll save a lot on gas this way too. - Rent rather than own.
 This will probably spark a huge debate, as it always does.
 The thing is, just don’t assume

 that buying is the better investment.
 If you calculate the interest you pay on a mortgage, the cost of insurance and